How to Create Age-Inclusive Housing that Accommodates the Needs of Seniors?

 The built environment plays a crucial role in enabling seniors to live independently and safely.
 Homes need to be designed in such a way that they accommodate the physical limitations that come with age, while also promoting overall well-being.

-A lire aussi : What Are the Latest Innovations in Construction Materials for Sustainable Real Estate?
+A lire aussi : What Are the Latest Trends in Workspace Design for Real Estate Developments?

 One of the most fundamental aspects of age-inclusive housing is accessibility.
 This means designing homes with features such as no-step entries, wide doorways and hallways to accommodate walkers or wheelchairs, and bathrooms with grab bars and walk-in showers.
 Flooring should be non-slip, and there should be ample lighting to prevent falls.